carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 {: .challenge}

 Now we put everything that we've learned into use.
-There is fasta file in your AWS remote computer called `JP4D.fasta` Let's download it, and then analyze it with MG-RAST
+There is fasta file in your AWS remote computer called `JP4D.fasta` in the `dc_workshop/assembly/` directory.
+Let's download it, and then analyze it with MG-RAST

 > ## Exercise 4